Gordon Allport: Biography

 Allport's mother was a former school teacher, who forcefully promoted her values of intellectual development and religion.

 Biographers describe Allport as a reserved and diligent young boy who lived a fairly isolated childhood.
-As a teenager, Allport developed and managed his own printing business while serving as an editor of his high school newspaper.
-In 1915, he graduated second in his class at Glenville High School at the age of eighteen which earned him a scholarship that allowed him to attend Harvard University.
-Notably, one of his older brothers, Floyd Henry Allport, was working on his Ph.D. in psychology at Harvard.
+As a teenager, Allport developed and managed his own printing business on the side while serving as an editor of his high school newspaper.
+In 1915, he graduated second in his class at Glenville High School at the age of eighteen, which earned him a scholarship that allowed him to attend Harvard University.
+One of his older brothers, Floyd Henry Allport, was working on his Ph.D. in psychology at Harvard.

 Allport earned his A.B. degree in 1919 in Philosophy and Economics (not psychology).

-After graduating from Harvard, Allport traveled to Robert College in Istanbul, Turkey, where he taught economics and philosophy for a year, before returning to Harvard to pursue his Ph.D. in psychology on a fellowship in 1920.
+The following year, he traved to Europe and visited Sigmund Freud in Vienna.
+He did graduate work at the University of Berlin and the University of Hamburg before traveling to Robert College in Istanbul, Turkey, to teach.
+He then returned to Harvard to become an instructor in social ethics before studying psychology on a fellowship in 1920.
 His first publication, Personality Traits: Their Classification and Measurement in 1921, was co-authored with his older brother, Floyd Henry Allport.
 Allport earned his master's degree in 1921, studying under Herbert Langfeld, and then his Ph.D. in 1922, along the way taking a class with Hugo Münsterberg before the latter's death in 1916.

 Harvard then awarded Allport a Sheldon Traveling Fellowship.
 He spent the first Sheldon year studying with the new Gestalt School in Berlin and Hamburg, Germany; and then the second year at Cambridge University.

 In 1921 through 1937, Allport helped establish personality as a psychological research type within American psychology.
 He returned to Harvard as an instructor in psychology from 1924 to 1926 where he began teaching his course "Personality: Its Psychological and Social Aspects" in 1924.
 During this time, Allport married Ada Lufkin Gould, who was a clinical psychologist.
 Together they had one child, a boy, who later became a pediatrician.
-After going to teach introductory courses on social psychology and personality at Dartmouth College for four years, Allport returned to Harvard and remained there for the rest of his career.
+After going to teach introductory courses on social psychology and personality at Dartmouth College for four years (1926 to 1930), Allport returned to Harvard and remained there for the rest of his career.